Apple, IBM announce partnership with Japan Post to improve elderly care

-NEW YORK, April 30 (Reuters) - Apple Inc and International Business Machine Corp have teamed up with Japan Post Holdings Co IPO-JAPP.T to improve caregiver and monitoring services for the elderly in Japan, the companies announced on Thursday.
+NEW YORK (Reuters) - Apple Inc and International Business Machine Corp have teamed up with Japan Post Holdings Co to improve caregiver and monitoring services for the elderly in Japan, the companies announced on Thursday.

 IBM will work with Japan Post to develop iPad software that will enable Japan’s national Post Office Watch service to better monitor elderly clients.
 Apple Chief Executive Tim Cook, IBM CEO Ginni Rometty and Japan Post Holdings President Taizo Nishimuro announced the initiative at a joint news conference at IBM’s Watson New York City headquarters.